flyisland/gitaly/doc/raft.md

 ## Interaction with Transactions and WAL

-The Raft manager implements the `storage.LogManager` interface.
+The Raft replica implements the `storage.LogManager` interface.
 By default, the Transaction Manager uses `log.Manager`.
 All log entries are appended to the filesystem WAL.
 Once an entry is persisted, it is ready to be applied by the Transaction Manager.
 When Raft is enabled, `log.Manager` is replaced by `raftmgr.Manager` which manages the entire commit flow, including network communications and quorum acknowledgment.